-Product knowledge is essential in customer service.
+Importance of Product Knowledge in Customer Service: Product knowledge is essential in customer service.
 It plays an important role in both outbound and inbound customer interactions.
-Having good product knowledge will not only help customer service agents to provide excellent customer service, but it’ll also improve customer satisfaction, increase sales, build brand image and boost employee confidence.
+Having good product knowledge will not only help customer service agents to provide excellent customer service, but it’ll also improve customer satisfaction, increase sales, build brand image, and boost employee confidence.
 In short, when it comes to customer service, knowledge is definitely power.

 The importance of product knowledge in customer service cannot be overstated.
 Especially so for organizations that make customer service their business — call centres.
 Inbound call centre services or call centre outsourcing services providers are prime examples of organizations that give utmost importance to product knowledge.
 Companies that provide outbound and inbound call centre services represent clients and go through numerous calls every day from customers, on behalf of their clients.
 Customers call in with an issue or question regarding a product or service.

 As brand representatives, inbound call centre or call centre outsourcing services agents and outbound sales representatives are armed with product or service knowledge.
 Customer service training programmes that prime these agents, lay a great deal of stress on in-depth product knowledge, among other things like soft skills, hard skills and more.
 This information is essential when assisting customers.
 By in-depth knowledge, we mean knowing all aspects of products or services being offered such as features and functions as well as their benefits and detriments.